JNP-Solutions/Slacken/README.md

 This generates the index file `library.fna.fai`, which Slacken needs.
 This step must be repeated for every fasta/fna file that will be indexed.

+Unlike with Kraken 2, genome sequence files may be needed even after index construction, for example during dynamic classification.
+Deleting them to save space is not recommended.

+As an alternative build process, we have included modified and optimised versions of the Kraken 2 build scripts in `scripts/k2`.
+Please refer to README.txt in that directory for more details.

 ### Building the index

 ```
-./submit-slacken2.sh  -p 2000 -k 35 -m 31 -t k2/taxonomy  taxonIndex mySlackenLib \
+./slacken.sh  -p 2000 -k 35 -m 31 -t k2/taxonomy  taxonIndex mySlackenLib \
   build -l k2
 ```

 Where:
-* `-p 2000` is the number of partitions (should be larger for larger libraries)
+* `-p 2000` is the number of partitions (should be larger for larger libraries, the aim is 50-100 MB per output file)
 * `-k 35` is the k-mer (window) size
 * `-m 31` is the minimizer size
 * `mySlackenLib` is the location where the built library will be stored (a directory will be created or overwritten)